 - A letter of support from the fellowship director.

 - CV of the fellow

 The preparation background packages will be provided to the candidate for review prior to the rotation.
 This package will include pertinent information from Pharmacology and the Pediatric groups.
-Core examples such as written requests previously submitted and examples of dosing differences found in exclusivity studies will be provided including references.

 Funding for the fellow’s expenses will be solely secured and provided by the Fellow’s sponsoring institution.